coderetreat/coderetreat.org/facilitators/facilitation.md

 # Frequently Asked Questions

-## Common questions participants ask and how to respond

-* Are we really going to work on the same problem all day long?
+### Are we really going to work on the same program all day long?

-    * Yes.
-Conway's Game of life works very well for that sort of thing.
+Yes, because the task is not the learning goal we're focusing on.
+We found Game Of Life to be **just challenging enough** to make it a worthwhile exercise, but also **unambiguous** enough so the usual misunderstandings between requirement and implementation don't inhibit learning.

+Throughout the day, we focus on the habits of how we build the code.
+The constraints we add challenge our default assumptions and reflexes when it comes to coding.
+By leaving our comfort zone, we're able to critically examine how we've built code in the past.

-    * It doesn't get old.
-There is always something new to learn
+It doesn't get old.
+There is always something new to learn, be it from your pairing partner, coding in a new language, or because one of the [constraints]({% link facilitators/constraints.md %}) challenges your habits.

+We're using Game Of Life and the constraint to channel the learning goal for each particular session.

+Constrainted Learning
+Analysis paralysis
-    * Game Of Life is just the conversation starter
+ Game Of Life is just the conversation starter

-* How much time is left before the iteration is over?
+### How much time is left before the iteration is over?

-    * A couple of minutes (never be specific, never tell them exactly how much time is left)
+ A couple of minutes (never be specific, never tell them exactly how much time is left)

-## Common first-time facilitator questions

-* What do I do if I don't know the answer to a question?
+### What do I do if I don't know the answer to a question?

-    * Throw it back to the group: "That's a great question.
+Throw it back to the group: "That's a great question.
 Does anyone want to try to answer it?"

-* What do I do if we have an odd number of people?
+### What do I do if we have an odd number of people?

-    * You can allow three people to program together rather than two.
+You can allow three people to program together rather than two.
 Having a group of three works fine.
-    * Don’t let anyone work alone.
+Don’t let anyone work alone.
 Everyone should be working with someone else.